DevScholar/c-for-js-devs/src/language/conversion-and-casting.md

 # Conversion and Casting

-Rust is statically-typed at compile time.
+C is statically-typed at compile time.
 Hence, after a variable is declared, assigning a value of a value of a different type (unless it's implicitly convertible to the target type) to the variable is prohibited.
-There are several ways to convert types in Rust.
+There are several ways to convert types in C.

 ## Implicit conversions

-Implicit conversions exist in JavaScript as well as in Rust (called [type coercions]).
+Implicit conversions exist in JavaScript as well as in C (called [type coercions]).
 Consider the following example:

 ```js